dheerajroy/dheerajroy/README.md

         ]
         self.achievements = [
-            'One of the 40 students selected for the GDC Software Engineering Fellowship Program in India in the year 2021', 'Certified Python developer in the year 2019' ]
+            'One of the 40 students selected for the GDC Software Engineering Fellowship Program in India in the year 2021', 'Certified Python & ML developer in the year 2019' ]
         self.skills = {
             'languages': [